 Construction can be a dangerous career.
 When construction workers build and maintain homes, offices, government buildings, bridges, roads, and utility systems, all necessary for our society to run efficiently, they are also putting their safety on the line.
-The great heights, dangerous chemicals, and power tools, and heavy parts and equipment that are part of the construction business could create hazardous working conditions, especially if the construction site isn’t managed with caution.
+The great heights, dangerous chemicals, power tools, and heavy parts and construction equipment that are part of the business could create hazardous working conditions, especially if the construction site isn’t managed with caution.

 OSHA identifies the “Fatal Four,” or the most common causes of construction worker deaths:

 The Fatal Four may be the leading causes of on-site construction worker deaths, but they aren’t the only risks.
 One of our past clients, whose case ended up being worth $825,000, suffered herniated discs in his back when he stepped into an unexpected 18-inch-deep hole in the concrete floor of the building where he was working a violently twisted his ankle.

 Just as there are common causes of construction site accidents, there are also medical conditions that are most likely to result from such an accident.
 Among the most common injuries that occur in the construction industry are:

 Workers at construction sites don’t have to take their lives in their hands every time they climb a ladder or turn on a crane or power tool.
 With the right safety precautions, injuries at construction workplaces are avoidable.
 Just getting rid of the “Fatal Four” causes of accidents would cut the number of construction worker deaths in half, OSHA reported.

 The employers of construction site workers too often choose not to make safety a priority.
 OSHA found that the safety standards most often violated on construction sites included several factors related to the Fatal Four, including: